 Glasses Pull: Shih-na and Lang do this a lot.
 At some points, they seem to have put on sunglasses while offscreen for the sole purpose of doing this.

-The Logic Chess battle against Bansai Ichiyanagi in Case 4 of AAI2 could be considered this.
+The Logic Chess battle against Blaise Debeste in Case 4 of AAI2 could be considered this.
 Among other things, it requires you to go back on previous lines of questioning to discover options that weren't there before.

 Height Angst: Young Fransizka von Karma does not take kindly to being used as an example of someone who wouldn't reach the window in the flashback case of Ace Attorney Investigations.